LOST-STATS/lost-stats.github.io/Machine_Learning/Decision_Trees.md

 For regression trees, the decision to split along a continuum of values is often made by minimizing the residual sum of squares:

 $$
-minimize \sum(y-prediciton)^2
+minimize \sum(y-prediction)^2
 $$

 This should be highly reminiscent of ordinary least squares.
 Where this differs is in the number of splits created, the binary nature of the splits, and its nonlinear nature.

-The methodology behind classificiation is very similar, except the splits are decided by minmimzing purity, such as the Gini index:
+The methodology behind classificiation is very similar, except the splits are decided by minimizing purity, such as the Gini index:

 $$
 G= 1 - \sum_{i = 1}^{C} (p_{i})^2